-However, since not all of us are hunters and not all of us own or we are allowed to carry a fire gun, then the most effective bear protection is a bear spray.
+However, since not all of us are hunters and not all of us own or are allowed to carry a fire gun, then the most effective bear protection is a bear spray.

 A bear spray is a highly-concentred pepper spray based on capsaicinoids (same as the pepper spray used by the police forces, but about three times more concentrated, depending on the manufacturer).
 If you spray it into the bear’s face when the bear is close, the bear will run away and leave you alone.

 A bear spray is a self-defense weapon that we all hope that we never have to use.
 However, it’s “a must” for all the hikers, campers, and all the people who go on expeditions into the wildlife.

 Even though the bears do not attack people too often, knowing how to survive a bear attack, might just save your life one day in the unfortunate case of an encounter with a bear in the wilderness.

 In the event of a bear attack, you have to be able to maintain your calm, identify the bear species, and apply the techniques learned in this article.

 When you pass through areas populated by bears, only travel in a group of people, do not throw food scraps near your campsite, and make noise while you walk to let the bears know that you are there.

 While the techniques presented in this article are meant to maximize your survival chances in front of a bear attack, no one can really anticipate the bear’s reaction.
 If you often travel to places frequented by bears, I highly recommend you to buy a bear spray.
 This spray will discourage any bear attack and will save your life.